 - Facilitating continuous learning: Knowledge management cultivates a culture of continuous learning within law firms.
 By capturing and sharing insights gained from various cases and experiences, firms can facilitate professional development, mentorship programs and knowledge-sharing sessions, fostering growth and expertise among their legal professionals.

-Barriers to knowledge management in law firms
+Knowledge management challenges in law firms

 - Culture: Implementing legal knowledge management practices may require a cultural shift within the firm: